Kenneththumi/Angular-Forms-Template-Driven-/README.md

 # Angular Forms: Template Driven Approach

 The project explores creation of forms using Template Driven Approach.
+In this approach Angular infers the Object from the DOM.
 It is based on Maximilian Schwarzmüller's Angular Tutorial on Udemy.

 ## Installation